 Children split into their 'Reading Families' twice a half term.
 During this time, they share favourite books and stories with members of another class.
 'Mystery Readers' are invited into classrooms to share the daily story at 3pm.
 The mystery readers may be another member of school staff, family members of the children or a member of our wider school community.
 Children are able to access our school library fortnightly to borrow a book to read.
 Teachers or Parent helpers organise this and they are able to direct children to books which are suitable for them or which are linked to current topics.
 We have 'Reading Ambassadors' who are made up of Year 4 children who applied to become champions of reading in our school.
-Their role is to organise displays in the library to promote reading and to hear priority readers in Key Stage 1.
-We have a permanent 'Havannah Book Swap' where children and adults can swap an old book from home with a new one.
-We have regular book fairs which come into school and these are well supported by parents.
+Their role is to organise displays in the library to promote reading and to hear priority readers in Reception and Key Stage One.
+We have regular, 'Havannah Book Swap' events whereby children can swap an old book from home with a new one.
+We have termly book fairs which come into school and these are well supported by parents.